FoalTS/foal/docs/databases/generate-and-run-migrations.md

 # Generate and Run Migrations

-> This document describes changes introduced in version 1.0.0.
-Instructions to upgrade to the new release can be found [here](https://github.com/FoalTS/foal/releases/tag/v1.0.0).
-Old documentation can be found [here](https://github.com/FoalTS/foal/blob/v0.8/docs/databases/generate-and-run-migrations.md).

 Database migrations are a way of propagating changes you make to your entities into your database schema.
 The changes you make to your models (adding a field, deleting an entity, etc.) do not automatically modify your database.
 You have to do it yourself.

-> Versions prior to version 1 used TypeORM `synchronize` option to update the schema on every application launch.
-This option is considered unsafe (see section below) and is disabled by default in new versions.

 You have two options: update the database schema manually (using database software, for example) or run migrations.